Abhishek Singhvi: Personal life

-Singhvi is married to ghazal and Sufi singer Anita Singhvi.
+Singhvi is married to Anita Singhvi, an Indian classical singer and an exponent of Sufi music.
 They have two sons.
+In 2014, he was fined ₹ 57 crore by the Income Tax Settlement Commission for failing to furnish documents supporting his claims of expenditure for running his office.

 Positions held

 Singhvi, at 37, became the youngest Additional Solicitor General of India, in 1997.
 He held the position for a year, until 1998.